PrabhuDeva04/Django_Vendor_Management_System/README.md

 3.Django REST Framework

 Setup Instructions

-1.Create a Virtual Environment in command prompt 2.python -m venv venv
+1.Create a Virtual Environment in command prompt

+2.python -m venv venv

 3.venv\Scripts\activate

 Install Dependencies:

 1.pip install django

 2.pip install djangorestframework

-Set up a new project with a single application django-admin startproject vendor cd vendor django-admin startapp vendor_management
+Set up a new project with a single application

+1.django-admin startproject vendor

+2.cd vendor

+3.django-admin startapp vendor_management

 Database migration

 1.python manage.py makemigrations

 2.python manage.py migrate

 Superuser creation and Token generation

 1.python manage.py createsuperuser

 Running the server

 1.python manage.py runserver

 Access Django Admin:

 Open the Django admin at http://127.0.0.1:8000/admin/ and log in using the superuser credentials. this is to access the database as a admin user.

 Super User Credentials :
 UserName : PrabhuDeva
 Password : Vendor@123

 How to run a api endpoint?:

 First we need to make sure that we migrated the models to database then we need to start the server using "python manage.py runserver" command. then we need to open another cmd prompt and open virtual environment and open the project folder and provide curl or httpie commands.